matangover/musicquery/README.md

   - Transposition invariance (melodic intervals).
   - 'Any note' (any pitch and any rhythm).
   - Rests (including wildcards - "any rest").

-* The query should be encoded using a schema that is based on MEI but is not identical.
-Query elements should be semantic (`<or>`, `<group>`, `<quantifier>`) rather than graphical.
-An additional translation step should be made from the query schema to MEI that can be rendered by Verovio.

 * Users should be able to input a query using a graphical interface.
 The interface could be based on [Vida.js](https://github.com/DDMAL/vida.js) or [nCoda](https://ncodamusic.org/) (both are open source projects with a web-based notation editor).